 I’m not writing this as a tutorial.
 I don’t have the expertise to teach React or database design.

-I’m writing it because I think there’s a version of this story that a lot of people in design and front-end can relate to: knowing exactly what you want to build, being able to articulate it clearly, having good taste and real product instincts — and being blocked by a layer of technical complexity that’s just out of reach.
+I’m writing it because I think there’s a version of this story that a lot of people in design and front-end can relate to: knowing exactly what you want to build, being able to articulate it clearly, having good taste and real product instincts, and being blocked by a layer of technical complexity that’s just out of reach.

 AI-assisted coding is changing that.
 Not by making everyone a senior engineer, but by making it possible to move further with the skills you already have.

 This project is my test of how far that goes.
+Epic 2 done, four to go.

 Appply is being built in public.
 The stack is Next.js 15, Cloudflare Workers, D1, Workers AI.
 The planning methodology is BMad.